bootstrap-styled/bootstrap-styled/README.md

 ## Dependencies

-This modules require the following peerDependencies :
+This modules require peerDependencies, see `package.json`.

-    "peerDependencies": {
-        "react": "^15.4.2",
-        "styled-components": "^1.3.1"
-    },

-It will automatically install the following dependencies :

-    "dependencies": {
-        "classnames": "2.2.5",
-        "color": "1.0.3"
-    },

 ## Installation